(If you’re looking for information on Tuition Assistance for your child at USC, visit Tuition Assistance – family.)

 If your student is awarded a Tuition Exchange scholarship, the school(s) then notify USC and the student.

 You must notify Benefits of your decision to accept a Tuition Exchange scholarship by emailing firstname.lastname@example.org (note “Tuition Exchange” in the subject line).

 If you are not granted a Tuition Exchange scholarship, you can reapply the following year as long as you remain eligible under the conditions listed above, and as long as the member school does not limit the scholarship to incoming freshmen only.

 What if you leave the university while your student is using Tuition Exchange?

-If you leave the university before your child earns his/her degree, tuition will be prorated and billed to your family (unless you have 15 years of service and started working at USC before July 1, 2011 – in which case your student may still remain eligible).
+If you leave the university before your child earns his/her degree, the Tuition Exchange scholarship will cease at the end of the semester in which you terminate, unless you have 15 years of service and started working at USC before July 1, 2011 – in which case your student may still remain eligible.